Sophie, Duchess of Edinburgh issues statement as great-grandmother hit by her police escort dies

 The Duchess of Edinburgh is deeply saddened to hear that Helen Holland has passed away.

-A Buckingham Palace spokesperson said: “The Duchess of Edinburgh is deeply saddened to hear that Helen Holland has passed away.
+A Buckingham Palace spokesperson said this week: “The Duchess of Edinburgh is deeply saddened to hear that Helen Holland has passed away.
 Her Royal Highness’s deepest condolences and sympathies go to all of Ms Holland’s family.”

 It is believed the Duchess will be in touch privately with Ms Holland’s family.
 The police watchdog is investigating the crash.